dfrancisco26/dfrancisco26/README.md

   My first project was a choice-driven, browser-based game that utilized state to render different options to the user.
 In all, there were about 30 choices for the game, and I wrote the storyboard for those paths.

   PROJECT: DUNGEONS AND (maybe) DRAGONS
-  My second project was one that utilized an API based on the "System Reference Documents" provided in Dungeons and Dragons called "Dungeons and (maybe) Dragons".
+  My second project was one that utilized an API based on the "System Reference Documents" provided in Dungeons and Dragons.
 It was primarily built to simplify the character creation process, taking more than 40+ places for input and simplifying it to race, class, and stats.
 It also includes a randomizer, for that REAL D&D experience.

   PROJECT: PIXIE.JS
   Pixie.js is a tarot card API highlighting the art of Pamela "Pixie" Colman Smith, with lots of routes and properties to sort the database by.